 Print and Web Appearances

-Thomas Edwards, a sought-after expert on various dating and lifestyle topics, has been featured in over 100 media publications.
-Feel free to browse and see where Thomas has been featured and if you would like to interview Thomas for a feature article, please contact his PR & Marketing Manager, Haley.
+Feel free to browse and see where Thomas and the company have been featured and if you would like to interview Thomas for a feature article, please contact his PR & Marketing Manager, Haley.

 Most Recent Press